Kansas City Nursing Home Abuse Lawyer

 - Signs of physical abuse or injuries from falls or unexplained causes, including bruises, broken bones, pressure marks, sprains, strains, dislocations, new scars, welts, burns, abrasions, and cuts.

-- Infections, including sexually transmitted infections and diseases
+- Infections, including sepsis or sexually transmitted infections and diseases

 - Depression or unexplained withdrawal from activities